- Supported and sheltered housing - housing benefit

 The tenant will have to make up any shortfall out of their other income, or negotiate with the landlord to reduce the rent to the LHA rate.
 Where there is evidence that this has been done, an application for payment direct to the ladlord can be made.

-- A Guide to Housing Benefit and to the new Council Tax Reduction Scheme (PDF, 602KB)
+- A Guide to Housing Benefit and the Council Tax Reduction Scheme - 2014 (PDF, 221KB)

 - Housing Benefit - Payment direct to your bank account (PDF, 64kb)